alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     machine you need to reboot.
 -   Do not reboot more than one machine of the same class at the same time.
+-   When rebooting clustered applications (such as RabbitMQ) wait for the cluster to recover fully before rebooting the next machine.

 ## Unattended upgrades